Domestic USA Free Shipping on Retail Orders over $120

 The most important factor in Market Dynamics for a grower is potency, or more specifically, the percentage of THC in the flowers.
 A decade ago 10% was an acceptable average.
 Now, buyers balk at anything under 18%.
 This is the single characteristic in the sales process that can be quantified and so, in our cultural fanaticism for quantification, it has huge influence for buyers and for consumers.
 Nevermind that qualitatively THC percentages are only a piece of the pie, so long as there isn’t a lab test for it, it won’t help the negotiation.
 Connoisseurs understand that there is an “entourage effect” for any particular strain which is the cumulative influence of all the different cannabinoids present.
 There are at least 50 unique cannabinoids that we currently know of, and undoubtedly more to be discovered.
 But in today’s marketplace, THC is king.

 We have embarked on a potency odyssey both as farmers and breeders over the past years that has revealed to us many peculiarities of the cannabis plant itself, sampling procedures, lab inconsistencies, and sales negotiations.
 We found that, for example, THC concentrations vary in a single plant from branch to branch.
-We also learned that THC production varies within a given population on a Bell curve; so sampling 50 sibling plants in a row, for example, will yield results from 9% to 22%
+Additionally, we learned that THC production varies within a given population on a Bell curve; so sampling 50 sibling plants in a row, for example, will yield results from 9% to 22%

 Illustration working off this graph and explanation, shows THC production distribution within a seed lot population, explains the high variation in THC between plants